karios-os/docs/docs/user-guide/index.rst

 - Select server → Register → Patch BIOS Attributres → Restart if needed → Update firmware → Monitor job status → Manage,Build custom ISOs for hardware reveal → Node Unprovision

-BMO is designed for reliability, security, and extensibility, making it a robust solution for baremetal lifecycle management in Karios.
+BMO is designed for reliability and extensibility, making it a robust solution for baremetal lifecycle management in Karios.

 Server Information Display
 ~~~~~~~~~~~~~~~~~~~~~~~~~~